happybigmtn/nullsociety/docs/economy.md

 - Treasury buyback and burn using accumulated fees during severe sell pressure.
 - Freeroll credits redeemable only via auction, with bonus vesting in Phase 2.

-### Missing DeFi Primitives (add in Phase 1)
+### Remaining DeFi Gaps (Phase 1)
-1) Stability fee and liquidations for vUSDT.
-   - Interest accrues on debt, paid in vUSDT or RNG.
-   - Liquidation auctions or fixed penalty and system buyout.
-2) Savings or deposit market for vUSDT.
+1) Savings or deposit market for vUSDT.
    - vUSDT holders can earn a rate from stability fees.
-3) Treasury and vesting ledger (required).
+2) Treasury vesting enforcement and allocation controls (ledger exists; vesting gates pending).
-   - Track treasury, auction, liquidity reserve, and player allocations on-chain.
-4) Policy module for risk parameters.
-   - Fee bands, sell tax bands, swap caps, and LTV limits.
-5) Freeroll credit ledger for Phase 2 bonus eligibility (implemented; add UI).
-6) Debt ceiling + circuit breaker for vUSDT borrow.
+3) Optional auction bootstrap finalization (if we want a locked closing price for Phase 2).

 ### Sybil Mitigation Strategy (Phase 1)
 Economic controls: